w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ### Unified Address Format

-Polkadot's address format allows to
+Polkadot's address format allows it to
 [map your Polkadot address into multiple ones of different parachains](./learn-account-advanced.md#address-format).
-This has been a major point of debate and UX problem to onboard new users.
+This has been a major UX problem in onboard new users.
 A unified address format across parachains within the Polkadot ecosystem aims to deliver a **simpler, more consistent user experience** while reducing errors.

-Below an example for the Hydration parachain.
+Below is an example of the Hydration parachain.

 - Legacy Format: `7LMa9HR4MgV3Ae8t632XcJJSPBaEFou4RDRXQzeVE6BrpYCk`

 - New format: `13m1rnJf9MPFKwef2Vc2pXYffcZhoGEGXxXFew8X4Dj96FcA`

-That is, from the UI perspective, your Polkadot address will be the same on any parachain.
-Main benefits of the unified address format include:
+From the UI perspective, your Polkadot address will be the same on any parachain.
+The main benefits of the unified address format include the following:

-- Simplified User Experience: A single address format reduces complexity, making Polkadot more accessible for all users.
+- Simplified User Experience: A single address format reduces complexity, making Polkadot more accessible.
 - Consistency Across Ecosystem: No more dealing with multiple formats for different parachains.
 - Improved Ecosystem Usability: A unified experience enhances the overall robustness and usability of the Polkadot network.